redconuser/Wifi-Duck-USB-Workshop/README.md

 ## Setup

-By courtesy of @skennedy6, the Wifi Duck has already been pre-set up for you.
+The Wifi Duck has already been pre-set up for you.
 You should be able to see a script ([quackdemo.txt](./sample_scripts/quackdemo.txt)) pre-installed for you to test the Wifi Duck.

 For your knowledge, complete instructions on how to set up (also known as re-flash) your Wifi Duck are also available at https://github.com/SpacehuhnTech/WiFiDuck (Look for the link for the tutorial that takes you to a [Youtube video](https://www.youtube.com/watch?v=e3-nsOjclsY))